Who Wrote the Bible?

 Mark, generally recognised as the earliest Gospel (around 65–70 CE), resonates with a sense of urgency.
 Written during tumultuous times following the Jewish-Roman War and the destruction of the Jerusalem Temple, it arguably draws from oral traditions rooted in the experiences of the apostle Peter.
 This Gospel is notable for portraying Jesus’ humanity and suffering, inviting readers into the emotional depth of his ministry.

-Matthew and Luke follow, penned around 80–90 CE, and draw from Mark as a primary source.
+Matthew and Luke, written around 80–90 CE, follow Mark as a primary source.
 These Gospels also reference a hypothetical document known as “Q,” which is believed to have compiled Jesus’ sayings.
-Matthew uniquely presents Jesus as a new Moses, a teacher and interpreter of Jewish law, while Luke highlights Jesus’ compassionate engagement with marginalised groups, such as women and people with low incomes, emphasising a divine plan unfolding across history.
+Matthew uniquely presents Jesus as a new Moses, a teacher and interpreter of Jewish law.
+At the same time, Luke highlights Jesus’ compassionate engagement with marginalised groups, such as women and people with low incomes, emphasising a divine plan unfolding across history.

 In stark contrast, John’s Gospel, believed to have been composed between 90 and 100 CE, breaks from the chronological narrative style of the Synoptic Gospels.
 Rather, it unfolds through a series of profound signs and discourses that unveil Jesus’ divine nature.
 Marked by its spiritual depth, John’s Gospel emphasises the concept of Jesus as the eternal Word (Logos), reflecting a distinct theological perspective that has captivated readers throughout the centuries.